 Importance of a Will

-A Will is a legal document that allows you to make clear what you want to happen to your estate once you are gone.
+A Will is a legal document that allows you to make your wishes known when you are no longer here.
 By having a Will you are able to leave instructions for the distribution of your estate and you can name someone as the executor of your Will to carry out these instructions on your behalf.

-The Public Trustee has extensive expertise in assisting people in making Wills, and we can also act as executor of your estate.
-We always ensure that we are professional, independent, and compassionate with you and everyone involved, including your family, friends and beneficiaries.
+The Public Trustee has extensive expertise in assisting people in making Wills, and can also act as executor of your estate.

 An executor is named in your Will as the legal representative responsible for the entire administration of your estate up to and including the final distribution of assets to all beneficiaries.
 The duties of an executor include: